 Make sure you don’t do anything silly, such as designing a test to require manual arrange steps before you can run it.
-You must automate any setup your test requires – even do not rely on existence of database and pre-cooked data.
+You must automate any setup your test requires – even do not rely on the existence of database and pre-cooked data.

-Create in-memory database, create schema and put dummy data and then test the code.
+Create an in-memory database, create schema and put dummy data and then test the code.
 In this way, you can run this test N number of times without fearing any external factor which can affect test execution and it’s result.

 Practically, You can write unit tests at any time.
-You can wait upto code is production ready or you’re better off focusing on writing unit tests in a timely fashion.
+You can wait up to code is production-ready or you’re better off focusing on writing unit tests in a timely fashion.

 As a suggestion, you should have guidelines or strict rules around unit testing.
 You can use review processes or even automated tools to reject code without sufficient tests.

 The more you unit-test, the more you’ll find that it pays to write smaller chunks of code before tackling a corresponding unit test.
 First, it’ll be easier to write the test, and second, the test will pay off immediately as you flesh out the rest of the behaviors in the surrounding code.

 If you use Eclipse or IntelliJ IDEA, consider incorporating a tool like Infinitest.
 As you make changes to your system, Infinitest identifies and runs (in the background) any tests that are potentially impacted.

 On an even larger scale, you can use a continuous integration (CI) tool such as Jenkins or TeamCity.
 A CI tool watches your source repository and kicks off a build/test process when it recognizes changes.

 Drop me your queries related to FIRST Principles in comments section.